Smithw8857/Instagram-Clone/README.md

    - a created_at column

-The **photo** column is set to auto increment, allowing each new stored photo to be automatically issued an id number. the id column is also a primary key, requiring the id value to be unique as well as to prevent any null variables.
+The **id** column is set to auto increment, allowing each new stored photo to be automatically issued an id number. the id column is also a primary key, requiring the id value to be unique as well as to prevent any null variables.

 The **image_url** column is set to not null, requiring a value to be filled in the image_url column

 The **user_id** column is set to not null, requiring a value to be filled in the **user_id** column, therefore requiring each photo submitted to be related to a user in the database.
 This is achieved by making the **user_id** column a foreign key that references the **id** column from the **users** table.
 This allows the photos table to not only store the information of each inserted photo, but also store which user submitted each photo, signified by their **id** number stored in the **users** table.

 The **created_at column** is set to be a timestamp.
-When a new photo is entered the timestamp value will default to the current time and date that the user was entered.
+When a new photo is entered the timestamp value will default to the current time and date that the photo was entered.

+I required values from both the users and photos tables in order to create a proper comments table.
+With those completed, I started creating the table that would store user comments.

 #### **Comments Table**